How To Shave Pubic Area Men

 Avoid Tight Clothing

 Wearing tight clothing after shaving can irritate the skin and increase the risk of ingrown hairs.
-Opt for loose-fitting clothing for a few days after shaving to allow the skin to breathe and recover.
+Opt for loose-fitting clothing for a few days after shaving to allow the skin to breathe and recover And that's really what it comes down to..

 Tight underwear can also cause friction and irritation, so choose breathable fabrics like cotton or modal.